Transient User and Developer Manual

 Suffix specifications have this form:

-level, key and description can also be specified using the keywords :level, :key and :description.
-If the object that is associated with command sets these properties, then they do not have to be specified here.
+LEVEL, KEY and DESCRIPTION can also be specified using the KEYWORDs :level, :key and :description.
+If the object that is associated with COMMAND sets these properties, then they do not have to be specified here.
 You can however specify them here anyway, possibly overriding the object’s values just for the binding inside this transient.

-• level is the suffix level, an integer between 1 and 7.
+• LEVEL is the suffix level, an integer between 1 and 7.
 See Enabling and Disabling Suffixes.

-• key is the key binding, either a vector or key description string.
+• KEY is the key binding, either a vector or key description string.

-• description is the description, either a string or a function that returns a string.
+• DESCRIPTION is the description, either a string or a function that returns a string.
 The function should be a lambda expression to avoid ambiguity.
 In some cases a symbol that is bound as a function would also work but to be safe you should use :description in that case.

 The next element is either a command or an argument.
 This is the only argument that is mandatory in all cases.